Race to find survivors as quake aid pours into Turkey, Syria

 The scale of the suffering — and the accompanying rescue effort — were staggering.

 Many took to social media to plead for assistance for loved ones believed to be trapped under the rubble.
-Turkey’s state-run Anadolu Agency quoted Interior Ministry officials as saying all calls were being “collected meticulously” and the information relayed to search teams.
+Turkish authorities said the information was being relayed to search teams.

+Mounir al-Mostafa, the deputy head of the White Helmets, said they were able to respond efficiently to up to 30 locations at a time but now face calls for help from more than 700.

+“Teams are present in those locations, but the available machinery and equipment are not enough,” he said, adding that the first 72 hours were crucial for any rescue effort.

 Nurgul Atay told The Associated Press she could hear her mother’s voice beneath the rubble of a collapsed building in the Turkish city of Antakya, the capital of Hatay province.
-But efforts to get into the ruins had been futile without any heavy equipment to help.
+But rescuers did not have the heavy equipment needed to rescue her.

 “If only we could lift the concrete slab, we’d be able to reach her,” she said.
 “My mother is 70 years old, she won’t be able to withstand this for long.”